 If you are keeping this record for more than one location, make sure it is clear which premises, stall or off-site location it relates to.

-You can choose the way you keep this information, such as in the record below, in your daily business diary, or somewhere that the information can be retrieved quickly, if requested.
-Use the attachments below if you do not already have this information in existing records.
-If you have received this record template as part of your FoodSmart food safety program, you can upload your own record template into your FoodSmart food safety program via the upload button below.
-If you have accessed this record template from the 'Record keeping' menu above, without logging into the FoodSmart system, you will only be able to download this record template.
+You can choose the way you keep this information; in your daily business diary, or somewhere that the information can be retrieved quickly, if requested.
+Use Record 15 template if you do not already have this information in existing records.

-Premises: Sushí shop 1 Date Type of sushi/ supplier name Time and to sushi wher emperature of delivered Time put on display Temperature of the display unit Corrective action Time taken Date supplier name Time Temp on display Time Temp Corrective action from display 22/1/14 Tuna 10.00am 15°C 10.30am 11.00am 15°C None required 3.00рт
+Premises: Sushi shop 1 Sushi shop 1 Date Type of sushi/ supplier name Time and temperature of sushi when delivered Time put Temperatur display unit re of the t Corrective action Time taken Time Temp Time Temp 22/1/14 Tuna 10.00am 15 °C 10.30am 11.00am 15 °C None required 3.00pm